muratcankilic96/topos/README.md

 # Topos Math Library
 Topos is a library for implementations of mathematical concepts for .NET Standard 2.0 environment.
 Based on Zermelo–Fraenkel set theory (ZFC).
+Currently only supports finite sets.

 A Set is an unordered container of mathematical objects, including nested definitions such as Set of Sets.
 My implementation takes .NET HashSet<T> as basis.
 However, Sets are not generic types, and can only hold objects of MathObject class.